mdolab/adflow/doc/tutorial.rst

 Kill Signals
 ------------
-ADflow has two defined kill signals that can stop or kill ADflow gracefully.
+ADflow has two defined kill signals that can stop or kill ADflow gracefully without the loss of data.
 The two signals defined are

   * ``-USR1`` - instructs ADflow to write a solution file after the current iteration
   * ``-USR2`` - instructs ADflow to write a solution file and the computation will be stopped.

-The definition of iteration is different for steady and unsteady.
+The definition of an iteration is different for steady and unsteady.
 For steady it means after the current iteration, for unsteady after the current time step.

 The signals are enabled by default but can be switched off or disabled at compile time using the compiler flag ``-DUSE_NO_SIGNALS``.